Meeting another Species

 In this workshop we will learn the basics of this body language.

-This demands a clear understanding of respect and responsibility, and it demands great clarity and inner readiness to inquire and listen to ourselves and to another, extremely sensitive nature.
+This demands a clear understanding of respect, empathy and responsibility, and it demands great clarity and inner readiness to inquire and listen to ourselves and to another, extremely sensitive nature.

 Experience with horses is no requirement to participate in this workshop: This is primarily about learning a completely present and watchful way of communication through the body.